opensearch-project/documentation-website/_api-reference/cat/cat-recovery.md

 ```
 {% include copy-curl.html %}

-If you want to get information for more than one index, separate the indices with commas:
+If you want to get information for more than one index, separate the indexes with commas:

 ```json
 GET _cat/recovery/index1,index2,index3